NFTs Don’t Have Any Ethical Use Cases, According to New Research

 Instead of aiming toward more collectivity, moreover, NFT and blockchain technology remain accessible only to those who understand them — and is thus a technology that is heavily mediated by gatekeeping.

-Commenting on the failure of NFTs and blockchain technology to live up to the principles set by the AMC, the researchers suggest that, “unless there is absolutely no other way to solve a problem other than using NFTs, then they should not be implemented.”
+Commenting on the failure of NFTs and blockchain technology to live up to the principles set by the AMC, the study suggests that “unless there is absolutely no other way to solve a problem other than using NFTs, then they should not be implemented.”
 This points to how much of the cryptocurrency and blockchain ecosystem is based almost entirely on a hype economy.
 The key, perhaps, is not in inventing new ways to own art and information but in finding methods to share them.

+Note: a previous version of this article incorrectly attributed the study to multiple researchers.